Antarctic Convergence

-The Antarctic Convergence or Antarctic Polar Front is a marine belt encircling Antarctica, varying in latitude seasonally, where cold, northward-flowing Antarctic waters meet the relatively warmer waters of the sub-Antarctic.
-The line separates the clockwise Antarctic circumpolar current from other oceans.
+The Antarctic Convergence or Antarctic Polar Front is a marine belt encircling Antarctica where cold, northward-flowing Antarctic waters meet the warmer waters of the sub-Antarctic.
+The line, which varies in latitude seasonally, separates the clockwise Antarctic Circumpolar Current from other oceans.
 Antarctic waters predominantly sink beneath the warmer subantarctic waters, while associated zones of mixing and upwelling create a zone very high in marine productivity, especially for Antarctic krill.

 This line, like the Arctic tree line, is a natural boundary rather than an artificial one, such as the borders of nations and time zones.
 It not only separates two hydrological regions, but also separates areas of distinctive marine life and climates.

 The Arctic has no similar boundary because of the large bodies of land contiguous with the northern polar region.

 History

 The Antarctic Convergence was first crossed by Anthony de la Roché in 1675 and Edmond Halley in 1700, and first described by the British Discovery Investigations and the German Meteor Expedition in 1925–1927.